Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Phenomenology and experimental perspectives for TDA s

 Below we present our estimates of the unpolarized cross section for near-backward pion electroproduction for $ep \to ep \pi^0$ and $ep \to e n \pi^+$ channels for the kinematical conditions of JLab experiments.
 In our cross section studies we rely on the cross channel nucleon exchange model for $\pi N$ TDAs described in Sec.~\ref{SubSec_Nucle_ex_piN_TDA}.
 We also present the estimates of the STSA (\ref{STSA_TDA}) within the two-component model for $\pi N$ TDAs (\ref{2Component_model_pi0p}), (\ref{2Component_model_pi_plus_n}), see Sec.~\ref{SubSec_SpectralPart_and_2comp_mod}.

 As the phenomenological input both the cross channel nucleon exchange and the two-component $\pi N$ TDA models employ phenomenological solutions for the leading twist-$3$ nucleon DA $\phi^N$.
 The choice of the phenomenological solution for the leading twist nucleon DA and of the corresponding value of the strong coupling $\alpha_s$ represents a complicated problem.
-A detailed discussion of this issue is presented {\it e.g.} in Ref.~\cite{Stefanis:1999wy}.
-The existing models of the leading twist-$3$ nucleon DA parametrizations can be separated into two distinct classes. \begin{enumerate} \item The models with the shape of nucleon DA close to the asymptotic form \cite{Lepage:1980fj} \be \phi_{ {\rm as}}^N(y_1,y_2,y_3)=120 y_1 y_2 y_3 \ee already at a low normalization scale.
-Prominent examples are: \bi \item the Bolz-Kroll (BK) model \cite{Bolz:1996sw}; \item the Braun-Lenz-Wittmann (BLW) LO and NLO solutions \cite{Braun:2006hz,Lenz:2009ar}. \ei It is worth mentioning that the advanced present day lattice calculations of the nucleon DAs \cite{Gockeler:2008xv,Braun:2014wpa,Bali:2019ecy} favor solutions close to the asymptotic form.
+A detailed discussion of this issue is presented \textit{e.g.} in Ref.~\cite{Stefanis:1999wy}.
+The existing models of the leading twist-$3$ nucleon DA parametrizations can be separated into two distinct classes. \begin{enumerate} \item The models with the shape of nucleon DA close to the asymptotic form~\cite{Lepage:1980fj}